tinyperegrine/geoapi/README.md

 ```

 ### On-going Development:
-The following steps are to be used for ongoing development
+The following steps are to be used for ongoing development:
 - activate the virtual environment
 - cd to the `./src` folder and run: `./rundev.sh` to get the development api and databases running: